KedarDev/Mr.FullStack/README.md

  5. Navagate to `Mr.FullStack\Frontend\src\constants\index.js` swap the data with your own.

- * Once you've completed all steps succsessfully login to [Mrfullstack.tech](http://www.mrfullstack.tech) & post you portfolio. 🧑🏿‍💻
+ * Once you've completed all steps succsessfully login to [Mrfullstack.tech](http://www.mrfullstack.tech) & post your portfolio. 🧑🏿‍💻